lipp/zbus/README.md

 (When using zbus/json.lua as zbus.member configuration, all stuff is converted to and from JSON.)

 ### registration-request
-A registration-request is a (zeromq) multi-part message with the following layout:
+A registration-request is a multi-part message with the following layout:

 <table border="1">
        <tr>